tgenewein/tgenewein.github.io/about/index.md

 I am also a big fan of [Julia](http://julialang.org/) and very curious to spend more time on [Edward](http://edwardlib.org/).

 Some things to get a casual conversation going:
 In my spare-time I still like to tinker a bit with embedded systems and I'm fascinated by aesthetic or intriguing implementations of theoretical phenomena (e.g. kinetic sculptures, the wave pendulum or mechanical Fourier analyzers) - of course I had to buy (more than) one of [these](http://www.mandelmap.com/).
-I'd love to be at a Gathering for Gardner [G4G](http://gathering4gardner.org) once.
 I'm always curious about how to use machine learning and AI for good - I think that recently machine learning has become a tool to massively centralize wealth and power and I'd be interested in hearing about ideas on how to reverse or break that trend (education, open source/open access, ownership of the data produced by you, ...?).
 I'm also into baking bread and got interested in fermentation in general thanks to Sandor Katz' wonderful book *The Art of Fermentation*.
 If you're looking for a superb cookbook that's interesting to read even without cooking, go for Kenji Lopez-Alt's *The Food Lab*.

 ---